bwsw/cloudstack-ui/docs/source/CSUI-Settings.rst

 """"""""""""""""""
 Here you can change the password provided by your Administrator to the one you like.
 This will improve the account security.

-Enter a new password in the first field and confirm it in the second one:
+Enter a new password and re-enter it in the next field to confirm it:

 .. figure:: _static/Settings_EditPass.png